giantswarm/releases/aws/v9.3.6/README.md

 # :zap: Giant Swarm Release v9.3.6 for AWS :zap:

-This release updates managed apps to the latest releases, updates Calico to version `3.13.4` and Container Linux to `2512.2.1`.
+This release updates managed apps to the latest releases, updates Calico to version `3.13.4`, and Flatcar Container Linux to `2512.2.1`.

 Below, you can find more details on components that were changed with this release.